qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/single_value_binding.rst

 Binding a single property to another property
 ---------------------------------------------

 The simplest form of single value binding is to bind one property to another.
 Technically the source property needs to fire a change event.
 Without that no binding is possible.
 But if this requirement is met, the binding itself is quite simple.
-You can see this in the following code snippet, which binds two properties of the label content together:
+You can see this in the following code snippet, which binds two properties of the label value together:

 ::

     var label1 = new qx.ui.basic.Label();
     var label2 = new qx.ui.basic.Label();

-    label1.bind("content", label2, "content");
+    label1.bind("value", label2, "value");

 ``label1`` is the source object to bind, with the following three arguments to that call: